Not all airlines are created equal.

 In most cases you can receive up to €600 from your airline.

 And, yes, it doesn’t matter if your flight was with a budget airline, or with a traditional airline.
+Or if it's a charter airline.

 In case of connecting flights things are a bit different.
 Then it’s important to know how did you book your flight.
 If these were separate flights, and you missed one of the flights because of another flight - mostly it’s gonna be your responsibilty to find a new flight.
 But you might be entitled to compensation for the first flight.